 Students at the Rural Clinical School (RCS) are well supported - academically, socially and financially.
-The RCS provides generous Student Support (PDF 129.6 KB) for our students.
 RCS Student Support provides financial assistance with day to day costs, travel and relocation bursaries and accommodation assistance.

-RCS students are allocated a Clinical Academic Mentor who is a member of the academic staff and part of the RCS team of lecturers in rural medical practice.
+RCS students are allocated a Clinical Academic Supervisor who is a member of the academic staff and part of the RCS team of lecturers in rural medical practice.

-Students meet with their mentor on several occasions during the year.
+Students are encouraged to meet with their supervisor during Group Learning Weeks and Group Learning Programs (GLWs / GLPs).
 While the meetings will be relatively informal, they should follow an agenda which reflects the student's interests and concerns.
-Mentors are available by email and phone at other times and students may arrange additional meetings.
+Supervisors are available by email and phone at other times and students may arrange additional meetings.

 Other staff are also available for mentoring if required.

-Ms Rose Moore, the Medical Education Advisor, also works with students with special needs who may have Learning Access Plans and/or Student Support Plans.
+Staff are also available to work with students who may have Learning Access Plans and/or Student Support Plans or have special needs.

 The facilities at the RCS are modern and well equipped.
 Tutorial and lecture rooms are equipped with videoconferencing equipment so students can attend sessions whilst away on placements.
 Student facilities include private lockers, computer rooms, lounges, kitchen, BBQ area, flat screen TV and table tennis.